HampusWigstedt/L3/my-app/reflection.md

 ### Chapter 4
 With comments i took into account that comments should not be used too much.
 In L2 i used jsdoc comments and i will also keep those comments in that project as they follow the lint i use in that project.
 In L3 i challenged myself to write better names and only have a small description on top of methods that i feel need a little more explination.
 I think this is a good approach as it increases understandability and makes it easier to find what you want to change in that specified part of the code.
 I also removed all redundant comments and by doing the above, tried to write more Self-documenting code.

-Example from Client code where validateFileType dont need comment as this is a self explanitory method by reading the name.
+Example from MediaApiCaller code where validateFileType dont need comment as this is a self explanitory method by reading the name.
 Also example handleResponse where i feel like it needed a little more explination.
 ```javascript
     private validateFileType(file: File, allowedTypes: string[], errorMessage: string): void {
         if (!allowedTypes.includes(file.type)) {